uchicago-dsi/broadbandequity/README.md

 #### Installation

-You will need the following packages/libraries to be able to run the main modules and notebooks:
+The following packages/libraries are needed to run the main modules and notebooks:
 + pandas
 + numpy
 + geopandas